 practical: able to make good and realistic decisions in daily life; able to make or repair things easily.

-pretentious: trying to make others think one is more important, intelligent, successfully than they really are.
+pretentious: trying to make others think you are more important, intelligent, successfully than you really are.

 rebellious: not following rules or normal standards of behavior.